German Green Party Pitches Prescription Coverage For Sex With Prostitutes

-Soon, if the German Green party has its way, people with certain medical conditions will be able to claim sex with prostitutes as an apprived medical expense.
+Soon, if the German Green party has its way, people with certain medical conditions will be able to claim sex with prostitutes as an approved medical expense.
 One would need to get a doctor’s approval, but it would be approved for a wide variety of complaints.
 Prostitution is already legal in parts of Germany, but if the Green Party has its way, you could now have it be a recognized deductible expense.

 And supposedly, this wouldn’t just be a brothel situation like the brothel where basketball player Lamar Odom overdosed a year ago in Nevada, says the Inquisitr.
 In a brothel, you go to a particular place, but this would even include prostitutes that come to you.
 When many think of prostitution or hookers, they imagine a “red light district,” but if this goes through in Germany, it would possibly change the face of prostitution.